When to hire a fractional CTO: 8 signals

 How fast does it pay back?

-For most SMEs, a fractional CTO engagement at the Foundation tier (£2k per month) pays back within the first quarter through one or more of: SaaS rationalisation savings, a built system that improves the qualified inquiry number, or a prevented architecture decision that would have cost significantly more to fix later.
-Many operators we have worked with moved their qualified inquiry number a meaningful improvement of the first system going live.
+For most SMEs, a fractional CTO engagement at the Foundation tier of £2k per month pays back inside the first quarter , through one or more of three levers.
+The first is subscription savings from cutting overlapping tools.
+The second is a built system that moves the qualified inquiry number.
+The third is a prevented architecture decision that would have cost far more to unwind later.
+Many operators we have worked with moved their qualified inquiry number meaningfully once the first system went live, which is usually the point where the engagement stops looking like a cost.

 When is it too early to hire a fractional CTO?

-It is too early if the business has no technology stack and no digital product.
-A fractional CTO is a technology leader, not a business generalist.
-If you are still at the idea validation stage with no customers and no code, the fractional CTO engagement starts as soon as you have something to audit.
+It is too early if the business has no technology stack and no digital product yet.
+A fractional CTO is a technology leader, not a business generalist, so there has to be something to audit and direct.
+If you are still validating the idea with no customers and no code, wait.
+The moment you have a stack, a product, and technology decisions that affect revenue, you are in range.

 When is it too late to hire a fractional CTO?

-There is no too late, but there are expensive late points.
-The later the architecture decision is fixed, the more it costs.
-If you have had a developer building on a bad foundation for two years, fixing it takes longer than fixing it in month three.
-Hire sooner.
+There is no genuinely too late, but there are expensive late points.
+The later a bad architecture decision is fixed, the more it costs to fix.
+A developer building on a poor foundation for two years creates a problem that takes far longer to unwind than the same problem caught in month three.
+The honest answer is to hire sooner than feels comfortable.

 Can a fractional CTO work alongside our existing developer?

-Yes.
-This is one of the most common configurations.
-The fractional CTO sets the architecture, makes the technical calls, and reviews the developer's output.
-The developer continues to build.
-The fractional CTO sits above the developer as the senior technical voice in the room.
-Want this built for your business?
-Book a call.
-See also: fractional CTO overview, what is a fractional CTO, fractional CTO vs full time CTO, AI strategy consultant
+Yes, and this is one of the most common setups.
+The fractional CTO sets the architecture, makes the technical calls, and reviews the developer's output, while the developer keeps building.
+The fractional CTO sits above the developer as the senior technical voice in the room, which means your existing engineer gets direction instead of getting replaced.